Table of Contents

 Usually only used in severe cases of acne, Isotretinoin is a form of vitamin A designed to reduce the amount of sebum produced by the skin’s oil glands and help the skin renew itself at a faster rate.
 Isotretinoin has become a bit infamous (under its common name Accutane) after reports of mental health issues and serious medical side effects as a result of this medication hit the media.

 This type of oral medication is only useful and appropriate for acne cases in adult women.
 Spironolactone is not designed for acne treatment, but has proven to clear the skin after long-term use.
-This medication is actually meant to treat conditions that result from too much aldosterone by preventing the body from absorbing too much salt and regulating potassium levels.
+This acne medicine is actually meant to treat conditions that result from too much aldosterone by preventing the body from absorbing too much salt and regulating potassium levels.

 Pervasive Acne Myths